shiqidai1002/CSYE7374-Gender-based-Vocal-Recognition/README.md

 ```

 ### Feeding to the Model
-Before feed data into model, some conversions and normalizations need to be done.
+Before feed data into the model, some conversions and normalizations need to be done.
 ```python
 #convert to float and normalize
 embeded_windows = embeded_windows.astype('float32')
 embeded_windows /= 255
 ```
 Besides, the input shape may differ from models.
 We carefully reshaped them according to different input shape.
-In neural network, shape is a very important thing.
-You have to keep "shape" in mind in anytime!
+In neural networks, the shape is an essential thing.
+You have to keep "shape" in mind at any time!

 ## Future Steps